Sudiptacoding/messanger-backend/README.md

 # Today your task

-- No env file here.so dont worrit.just run file in your vs code and continue your work.
+- No env file here.so dont worry.just run file in your vs code and continue your work.